 - How much time are your employees spending on tech-related issues?

 - Does your management team use a structured, streamlined approach to resolve these issues for your employees?

 - What are the technological checkpoints across your organization? (e.g. computer software/hardware, communication methods, etc.)

 We are creatures of habit.
 When we do things one way for an extended period of time, it can become “our” way.
 And that way can cause people to forget about seeking out “better” ways.

 Employees are likely to have initial struggles with learning new technology until the overall functionality and benefit have first been explained to them.
 So how can your employees grow and learn the benefit of new technologies?
 It all stems from a proactive approach that is led by your management team.
-Ensuring consistent communication between your team leaders and your employees will keep everyone on the same page and more agile in adopting better ways to get tasks done for you and your customers.
+Ensuring consistent communication between your team leaders and your employees will keep everyone on the same page and more agile in adopting better ways to get tasks done for you and your customers in the brand community.